What is a cataract?

 How do I know if I have a cataract?

-A typical indicator of cataract development is the introduction of “night halos” or glares in vision.
-However, the best way to determine if you or a loved one is experiencing symptoms as the result of a cataract is to come in for an examination.
+A typical indicator of cataract development is the introduction of “night halos” or glares in your vision.
+The best way to know, though, is to have an eye exam.